 She wants to cut spending for the military and the vets.

-Well, uh Vice President Pence, by the way, will exclusively join us on this program tomorrow.
+Well, Vice President Pence, by the way, will exclusively join us on this program tomorrow.

 Let's go through some of the specifics.

-She was one of the first Democrats to co-sponsor, I call him Bolshevik Bernie, Bernie Sanders, who, by the way, he used to be an outlier in the Democratic Party, um, and and way outside the Democratic mainstream.
+She was one of the first Democrats to co-sponsor, I call him Bolshevik Bernie, Bernie Sanders, who, by the way, he used to be an outlier in the Democratic Party and way outside the Democratic mainstream.

-She wanted to eliminate private health insurance, even for Americans that like their plan.
+She co-sponsored not only a single payer, Medicare for All, which would be anywhere estimates from $32 to $54 trillion, she wanted to eliminate private health insurance, even for Americans that like their plan.

-Well, that's a hundred and eighty million people, and they love their plan, not like it, and they don't want to take it away.
+Well, that's 180 million people, and they love their plan, not like it, and they don't want to take it away.

-And if you go into socialized medicine, which is what she wants and supports strongly, and it's what Biden wants, ultimately, they're not gonna have a choice because his party wants it.
+And if you go into socialized medicine, which is what she wants and supports strongly, and it's what Biden wants, ultimately, it's not going to have a choice because his party wants it.

 The people that really control the party, he will never control the party.